Gain market access in Malaysia with MDB approval and certification

 - C Moderate – High risk , lung ventilator, orthopaedic implants, baby incubator, blood oxygenator, blood bags, deep wound dressing, defibrillator, radiological therapy equipment and ventilators

-- D High risk, Pacemakers & their leads, implantable defibrillators, implantable infusion pumps, heart valves, neurological catheters, vascular prostheses & stents.
+- D High - High risk, Pacemakers & their leads, implantable defibrillators, implantable infusion pumps, heart valves, neurological catheters, vascular prostheses & stents.

 Please note: As of April 2016, Class A devices are exempt from conformity assessment in Malaysia.
 However, they must be registered with the MDA, and must continue to meet a number of other requirements, including post-market obligations.